wakutech/astro-sample/README.md

 # astro-sample

-A sample project for Astro.
+A sample project for building websites using Astro.